abajwa-hw/single-view-demo/singleview-psql-advanced-23.md

 ##### Part 3: Import product-related tweets into Hive via Nifi

-- Twitter4J requires you to have a Twitter account and obtain developer keys by registering an "app".
-Create a Twitter account and app and get your consumer key/token and access keys/tokens:
+To monitor tweets, Twitter requires you to have an account and obtain developer keys by registering an "app".
+Follow steps below to do this:
+- Create a Twitter account and app and get your consumer key/token and access keys/tokens:
   - Open https://apps.twitter.com
   - sign in
   - create new app